-Pilot We all Wheel with the Province of South Holland (EN)
+Pilot Semiotic Labs with the Municipality of Rotterdam (EN)

 Following Amsterdam, Rotterdam is also interested in the ‘job hubs’ of Mobility Lab participant Mego Mobility.
 Logistics company HUB010 has been running a pilot with this new EV sub-system for professionals in the construction, maintenance and installation sector since this week.
 The Rotterdam glass and facade cleaner ACW B.V. uses the sharing service.
 In the meantime, other companies and municipalities, including Technische Unie and the municipality of Den Bosch, have also shown interest in the services of Mego Mobility.

 Mego Mobility, this year a participant in the Mobility Lab startup program, operates a subsystem consisting of transfer locations around cities.
 At these so-called ‘job hubs’, light electric handy vehicles are offered that can be rented by professionals per part of the day.
 With the handy hub and the vehicles, Mego offers an alternative to the handy bus for compact and sustainable driving into the city.
 A mobile app allows the user to reserve a vehicle up to 30 minutes before use.
 Marvin Liot Backer of Mego Mobility: “On the DIY hub, the vehicle is opened with the same app, after which the professionals have the vehicle at their disposal all day long.”

 Mego’s means of transport are intended for professionals active in the construction, maintenance and installation sector.
 They lose a lot of time and turnover due to the logistical challenges caused by the crowds and the car-free nature of the city.